govinda-attal/winning11/README.md

 In my experience validation requirements can be very dynamic and complex in nature.
 It such cases third party libraries can be helpful.
 There are many options.
 For this example I have picked `github.com/go-ozzo/ozzo-validation`.
 It helps to implement dynamic custom validations.
 It provides a nice way to list *all errors* against one or more fields of a struct.

+### Custom Validation Rules
 Validation rules of this exercise are slightly different than ones that are offerred out of the box from above library.
 Hence implemented custom rules in package [validations](./utils/validation/)
 * StrLenBetween - checks if length of the string is between (X,Y) exclusive
 * StrEquals - checks if given value equals a string

 ## Nature of Application
 From exercise description it is not clear how to interact with the application.
-Is it a cli, webserivce, or library?
+Is it a cli, webserivce, or library?.
+I assume interview panel would like to execute application in some fashion.

 For simplicity have implemented it as a cli with multiple sub-commands
 * validate: validate a given article (flag `--article=./sample-article.json`)
 * migrate: helpful to load mongodb (migrate `up`) with validation rules

-A sub-command `serve` can be included to run the application as a webservice providing an endpoint to validate an article.
+> Note:If need be a sub-command `serve` can be included to run the application as a webservice providing an endpoint to validate an article.

 ### Local Execution against validation rules in a file
 ```sh